Crochet Baby Lovey: 12 Ideas + a Free Bunny Lovey Pattern

 What Are the Best Tips for Making Your Lovey Extra Special?

-Personalization elevates these crochet baby lovey patterns from a nice gift to a treasured heirloom.
-Consider embroidering the baby’s name and birthdate on a corner of the blanket using a contrasting yarn color.
+A few personal touches turn a lovey from a nice gift into a keepsake.
+Consider embroidering the baby’s name and birthdate in a corner of the blanket in a contrasting yarn.

 You can also add a small ribbon or fabric tag (secured very tightly with multiple stitches) as a tactile element that babies love to rub between their fingers.
 If you want to match a specific nursery theme, ask the parents about their color scheme and animal preferences before starting.